I was all prepared to roll right into the audio soundbites, Bill Gates, Jim Brown, James Baker.

 And that the American people are personally desirous that Obama go down in history as being great.

-I mean, I uh those are the kind of things I think a public figure must always maintain perspective and always keep in mind that you're nowhere near as big as you think you are.
+I mean, those are the kind of things I think a public figure must always maintain perspective and always keep in mind that you're nowhere near as big as you think you are, particularly if you're on the left and the media is out there hyping you every day.

-With the media's job respect at 6%.
+With the media's job respect at 6%, I've seen people in my business.

-I mean, it's an endless parade of people who come along and think they are God's gift, end up being the biggest thing ever, and they start acting like it, and they brought down to earth real fast.
+I mean, it's an endless parade of people who come along and think they are God's gift, end up being the biggest thing ever.

-And it's a hard crash when they realize they're relying to themselves that there aren't that many people who really care.
+And it's a hard crash when they realize they're relying to themselves, that there aren't that many people who really care.

 This is what happened to Obama.

-He puts his agenda out there, he begs people to vote for Hillary in order to keep his agenda alive.
+He begs people to vote for Hillary in order to keep his agenda alive.

-But well, look what happened.
+Well, look what happened.

-So this blame the Russians is as much to protect Obama as it is explained Hillary's loss, and as far as the media is concerned, and do not doubt me on that.
+So this blame the Russians is as much to protect Obama as it is explain Hillary's loss, as far as the media is concerned.

 They love Obama.